Who is a Non-Resident Indian (NRI)?

 What is CRS?

-CRS stands for Common Reporting Standard (CRS) which is similar to FATCA, and is also an information exchange institution.
+CRS stands for Common Reporting Standard (CRS) which is similar to FATCA, and is an information exchange standard.
 It is a global standard for automatic exchange of financial account information.
-In close cooperation with the G20 countries and the EU, OECD came up with CRS for information exchange.
 Under CRS, countries signing the multilateral agreement allow effective exchange of financial account information on an automatic basis.
-India is also one of the signatories.
+India is one of the signatories.

 Can a Power of Attorney (POA) holder invest on behalf of the NRI investor?